jakemingolla/RecursiveRayTracer/README.md

 ![Image](http://i.imgur.com/CAsZRof.jpg)

 Due to some compression artifacts a little bit of the clarity is lost in this screenshot.
 However, you can clearly see the recursive aspect of the ray tracer in the reflections within the spheres.
+In addition, this screenshot shows the texture mapping capabilities as a low quality image of the earth is mapped over a cube.

 ### Note